alamine53/myhugowebsite/content/posts/guest-speaker-talk.md

 ![](/me-my-brother-and-ai.png)
 *My go-to move has always been AI's crossover dribble*

 With time I got better and better, and eventually got recruited on the Lebanese Under-18 National Team.
 My favorite memory is scoring [14 points against China](https://www.eurobasket.com/boxScores/Asian%20Championships%20U18/2010/0929_CHN_LEB.aspx) in the quarter finals.
-It was a huge achievement given the stakes, even though we lost that game by 31 points.
+It was a huge accomplishment given the stakes, even though we lost that game by 31 points.

 ![](/lebanon-u18-nt.png)
 *Team Lebanon at FIBA Asia U18 in 2010*

-I was never one of the tallest or the fastest on the court, if that isn't obvious from the picture, but I could drain a lot of threes.
+I was never one of the tallest or the fastest on the court, if that isn't obvious from the picture, so I focused on becoming a great outside shooter.
+I discovered that the lower body is just as important for shooting than the upper body, and that the secret is efficient and repetitive movements.

 ![](/lebanon-nt-vs-korea.png)
 *Slicing up the Korean defense*